BabyXie20/WFT-UNet/README.md

 This repository provides the PyTorch implementation of WFT-UNet, a lightweight spatial-frequency fusion network for 3D abdominal CT multi-organ segmentation.
 WFT-UNet integrates spatial-domain feature learning, wavelet-domain structural detail enhancement, Fourier-domain dynamic filtering, and cross-attentive spatial-frequency fusion.

-## Manuscript

-This repository is directly associated with the manuscript submitted to *The Visual Computer*:

-**WFT-UNet: A Wavelet-Fourier Transform UNet for 3D Abdominal Multi-organ Segmentation**

-If you use this code, model, or experimental setting in your research, please cite the associated manuscript.

 ## Permanent Archive